 The only way Uncle Sam will truly forgive your loans is if you qualify for the Public Service Loan Forgiveness (PSLF) program which requires at least a 10-year commitment at non-profit organizations.
 Learn more about the PSLF program and why I changed course.

 TIP 7: Demolish Higher Interest Debt First

 Avoid the Snowball Method where you target the smallest loans first, regardless of the interest rate.
 Mathematically, this method is more costly if you have more expensive loans to pay off.
-Some may argue that the psychological boosts for the snowball method motivates you to continue paying down you debt.
+Some may argue that the psychological boosts for the snowball method motivate you to continue paying down your debt.
 I say, stop being weak.
 You have money muscles for a reason.
-If you need the psychological boost, calculate your average interest rate and watch it decrease overtime along with your total balance.
+If you need the psychological boost, calculate your average interest rate and watch it decrease over time along with your total balance.

 Whichever method you use, you still need to pay at least the minimum payment on your other loans.